georgefairbairn/online-cookbook/README.md

 ### Content

-The recipe content on the website currently was obtained from [BBC GoodFood](https://www.bbcgoodfood.com/)
+The recipe content and images on the website currently were obtained from [BBC GoodFood](https://www.bbcgoodfood.com/)